mverboom/build/BUILD.md

 The building process is described by recipe files which are explained in the recipe section.

-Arguments that can be used are:
+Arguments that can be used are divided into two types:

+Operational mode:

 -c
 Check version, runs the version check section of the specified recipe(s).